Vermont Tint Law

 Tinting your windows is a great way to protect your car’s interior from fading, warping, and cracking.
 It also protects your upholstery by filtering out harmful UV rays.

-Most importantly, lightly tinted windshields do an excellent job at blocking glare from oncoming traffic which helps to reduce eye fatigue.
+Most importantly, lightly tinted windshields do an excellent job of blocking glare from oncoming traffic which helps to reduce eye fatigue.

-Despite the advantages, the use of window tint in Vermont is regulated by law.
+Despite the advantages, the use of window tint in Vermont is regulated.
 This has to do with the amount of privacy this upgrade affords.

 Find everything you need to know about tint laws in Vermont in this guide.

-Instituted in 1984, the Vermont tint law stipulates the rules of how dark or reflective your vehicle’s window tint should be.
+Instituted in 1984, the Vermont tint law dictates how dark or reflective your car’s window tint should be.

-So what is the permitted window tint darkness level in Vermont?
-Tint darkness is calculated as a percentage, with the help of a unit called VLT or the visible light transmission percentage.
+Tint darkness is calculated in percentages, particularly in the form of a unit called VLT or visible light transmission.

-VLT indicates the amount of light that can pass through any given medium — tint film in this case.
-The lower the VLT, the darker the window tint will be and the higher the VLT, the more light that can penetrate via the vehicle’s windows.
+VLT indicates the amount of light that can pass through any medium; in this application, it’s tint film.
+The lower the VLT, the darker the window tint will get, and the higher the VLT, the more light it will let in.

 Windshield: You can have a non-reflective tint above the AS-1 line